 9. Fill the bowl with water and let the water soak into the soil

 Immediately after planting, water the tree.
-Fill the bowl with water and allow the water to enter the soil.
+Fill the basin with water and let it sink into the soil.
 Slow deep waterings are ideal for newly planted trees as this assists the tree establish its roots deep into the soil.

 Adding a tutor is recommended